Sex offender registry: Effectiveness and consequences

 The vast majority of sexual offense victims are known to the offender—including friends, family, or other trusted adults such as teachers.
-This is contrary to media depictions of stranger assaults or child molesters who kidnap children unknown to them.
+This is contrary to media depictions of stranger danger, where strangers assault, molest, or kidnap people, particularly children, who are unknown to them.
 Thus, despite the public awareness of the whereabouts of convicted sex offenders, there has been little evidence to back the claim that mandatory registration has made society safer.
 According to ATSA, only in the states that utilize empirically derived risk assessment procedures and publicly identify only high risk offenders, has community notification demonstrated some effectiveness.
 The majority of U.S states do not utilize risk assessment tools when determining one's inclusion on the registry, although studies have shown that actuarial risk assessment instruments, which are created by putting together risk factors found by research to correlate with re-offending, consistently outperform the offense based systems.

 Studies almost always show that residency restrictions increase offender's recidivism rates by increasing offender homelessness and increasing instability in a sex offender's life.
 According to a Department of Justice study, 5.3% of sex offenders who were released from prison in 1994 were arrested for a new sex offense after 3 years.
 Robbers, arsonists and property crime committers (all of which have a recidivism rate of 60–70 percent after 3 years) were the most likely to re-offend group.
 Despite the public perception of sex offenders as having high recidivism, sex offenders had the second lowest recidivism rate, after only murderers, but sex offenders were about four times more likely than non-sex offenders to be arrested for a sexual offense after their discharge from prison.
 A later study done by the Department of Justice showed an even lower sex offender recidivism rate of about 2.1 percent after 3 years.
 In the late 2000s, a study showed that Indiana sex offenders have recidivism of about 1.03% after 3 years.
 Studies consistently show sex offender recidivism rates of 1–4% after 3 years, recidivism is usually at about 5–10% after a long follow up (such as a 10–25 year follow up).